-This V3.0 of the Laboratory Technical Framework incorporates a number of change proposals resulting from the connectathons of years 2008 - 2010.
-This release will be the basis for the 2012 connectathon testing and exhibition processes.
+This V3.0 of the Laboratory Technical Framework incorporates a number of change proposals resulting from the Connectathons of years 2008 - 2010.
+This release is the basis for the 2012 Connectathon testing and exhibition processes.

 The major enhancements brought by this V3.0 are: